formR documentation

 If you're a participant in one of the studies implemented in formr, please reach out to the person running the study.

-If you're running a study yourself, there's several places to look.
+If you're running a study yourself, there's several places to look for help.